 - Scale out storage nodes - Add new worker nodes containing storage capacity

-Before you proceed to scale the storage nodes, refer to the following sections to understand the node requirements for your specific Red Hat OpenShift Container Storage instance:
+Before you proceed to scale the storage nodes, refer to Section 1.1, “Requirements for installing OpenShift Container Storage on Microsoft Azure” to understand the node requirements for your specific OpenShift Container Storage instance.

 Always ensure that you have plenty of storage capacity.

 If storage ever fills completely, it is not possible to add capacity or delete or migrate content away from the storage to free up space.
 Completely full storage is very difficult to recover.